It is a question that has gained greater traction as we have ventured farther into our solar system and beyond.

 Kathryn Denning is an associate professor of anthropology at York University in Toronto, Canada, where she teaches a course called “Anticipating the Alien.”
 Her focus is on what it means to be human in the universe and she works with SETI on studying the way scientists search for aliens.

-Salman Hameed is an astronomer and associate professor of integrated science and humanities in the School of Cognitive Science at Hampshire College in Hamilton, Mass.
+Salman Hameed is an astronomer and associate professor of integrated science and humanities at Hampshire College.
 He is director of the Center for the Study of Science in Muslim Societies.
-One of his areas of study is the relationship between religion and science, especially Islam, and he […]
+He operates the science and religion blog called Irtiqa, which emphasizes debates about science in the Islamic world.